houseofcat/turbocookedrabbit/README.md

 Depending on your payloads, if it's tons of random bytes/strings, compression won't do much for you - probably even increase size.
 AES encryption only adds little byte size overhead for the nonce I believe.

-Here is a possible ***good*** use case for compcryption.
+Here is a possible ***good*** use case for comcryption.
 It is a beefy 5KB+ JSON string of dynamic, but not random, sensitive data.
 Quite possibly PII/PCI user data dump.
 Think list of Credit Cards, Transactions, or HIPAA data.
 Basically anything you would see in GDPR bingo!

 So healthy sized JSONs generally compress well ~ 85-97% at times.
 If it's sensitive, it needs to be encrypted.
 Smaller (compressed) bytes encrypt faster.
-Compcryption!
+Comcryption!

 So what's the downside?
 It's slow, might need tweaking still... but ***it's slow***.
 At least compared to plain publishing.